camunda/camunda-docs/optimize_versioned_docs/version-3.8.0/components/userguide/additional-features/alerts.md

 4. Set a threshold which defines when an alert should be triggered.
 A notification is sent to the configured email address or webhook as soon as a report value hits the threshold.
 If reminder notifications are enabled, the alert will continue to send notifications for as long as the value is above (or below, as defined) the threshold.

-Finally, you'll get a resolve notification as soon as the report value is within a normal range.
+Finally, you'll get a resolve notification as soon as the report value is within a typical range.
 For example, say you defined an alert which should be triggered when the report value becomes greater than 50.
 You also enabled reminder notifications to be sent each hour.
 Here's what that would look like:

 ![Notifications graph](./img/alert-notifications-graph.png)